Wondering How To OWN PROPERTY IN FRANCE? Read This!

-A – Buying through your own name
+A – Own property in France Buying through your own name

 Depending on whether you’re buying a resale property or are purchasing a property off-plan (known as vente sur plan) the buying process, including that of the various sales contracts, can vary slightly.

 B – Buying using an SCI (Société Civile Immobilière)

 There are different types of companies that can be set up to buy and own a French property but the most commonly used is the SCI (Société Civile Immobilière).

-It is very important to discuss your long term plans and goals with an expert.
+It is very important to discuss your long-term plans and goals with an expert.

 there are some additional costs and rules when compared to buying property in your own name: